juseg/bowdoin/articles/temperature/response-referee1.rst

       full-depth warming by latent heat released by meltwater re-freezing.
 This would be worthy of brief mention.*

-   Thank you very much for your supportive and constructive rewiew!
+   Thank you very much for your supportive and constructive review!
 Your last point on cooling near the bed is of course a valid concern, for which we can think of several explanations.

    - Late refreezing occurs for some sensors even after several months (up to 15 months for LT02).
 Even after refreezing, temperatures in the borehole continue to cool down slowly towards an equilibrium with the surrounding ice (following an S-curve).
-Regarding the profile plots it was not possible to choose a start date that would exclude the initial refreezing phase of basal sensors while leaving enough data to display warming trends of other sensors.
+Actually it was not possible to choose an initial profile date that would fully exclude the initial refreezing phase of basal sensors while leaving enough data to display warming trends of other sensors.

-   - Vertical diffusion may be enhanced by basal melt affecting the distance between sensors.
+   - Vertical diffusion may be enhanced by basal melt affecting the distance between the lowermost sensors.

-   - Cable stretching, likely to occur near the base due to horizontal shear, yields to increased cable lenght and decreased diametre which both contribute to increased resistance.
+   - Cable stretching, likely to occur near the base due to horizontal shear, yields to increased cable lenght and decreased diametre which both contribute to increase resistance.
 An increased resistance would yield a decreased apparent temperature (Eqn 1).

    The later explanation, which we think is the most probable, was briefly